calebstein1/amphora-memexplore/README.md

 ## Usage

-When launched, the program will automatically connect to a running Amphora game.
-This requires that an Amphora game be running and that it did not have to fall back to a private anonymous heap for whatever reason.

-Once connected, the following commands are supported:

-- `dump [block]`: Dumps the entire contents of the specified memory block
+- `memexplore -d <block>`: dumps the entire contents of a memory block to the console
-- `peek [block] [index]`: Displays the value of the byte stored at the specified block, index pair
+- `memexplore -p <block,index>`: shows the value of the byte stored at block, index
-- `list_categories`: Shows a list of all memory blocks and their associated categories
+- `memexplore -l`: list all blocks with their associated memory caategories
-- `clear`: Clears the screen
-- `exit`: Quits the program